codeAdventureNow/Calculator_React/README.md

 ## Lessons Learned
-- How to sort alphabetically and by date.
+- How to use data-sets to receive a value from buttons.

-- Adding a character countdown.
+- How to useState to set the display.

-- Conditional rendering based on if the user is editing a card.
+- The application of JavaScript methods charAt, slice, toString..

 ## Getting Started